rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 assembly (inline or otherwise).

-Rust's current volatile operations, which defer to LLVM's non-atomic volatile operations, do not achieve this goal very well because...
+Rust's current volatile operations, which defer to LLVM's non-atomic volatile operations, do not achieve this goal very well because:

 1. Their data race semantics do not match the data race semantics of the hardware which volatile is supposed to defer to, and as a result are